Aliases for ARHGAP26 Gene

 Previous GeneCards Identifiers for ARHGAP26 Gene

 Interaction of a cell with the extracellular matrix triggers integrin cell surface receptors to begin signaling cascades that regulate the organization of the actin-cytoskeleton.
 One of the proteins involved in these cascades is focal adhesion kinase.
 The protein encoded by this gene is a GTPase activating protein that binds to focal adhesion kinase and mediates the activity of the GTP binding proteins RhoA and Cdc42.
 Defects in this gene are a cause of juvenile myelomonocytic leukemia (JMML).
-Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Mar 2010]
+Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Mar 2017]

 GeneCards Summary for ARHGAP26 Gene